-Table 9.
-Possible breach of \$3009- Trading William Hoofton Section 588G: Elements of the offence Suggested information/sources of evidence The relevant person is a director The person is a director Please refer to the indicative types of supporting documents listed in Table 1.
-The date the company became insolvent Date of insolvency Analysis of the balance sheet including: analysis of net asset position and changes over time; analysis of working capital and deterioration over time; analysis of current ratio/quick ratio and changes over time; analysis of ageing of debtors and creditors and changes overtime; assessment of collectibility of debts; deterioration of cash over time; analysis of when debts become due and payable and the existence of repayment arrangements or deferred terms arising from a course of dealings; and material showing payments to creditors of rounded sums not reconcilable to specific invoices.
+Section 588G: Elements of the offence Suggested information/sources of evidence The relevant person is a director.
+The person is a director See Table 1.
+The date the company became insolvent.
+Date of insolvency Analysis of the balance sheet including: analysis of net asset position and changes over time; analysis of working capital and deterioration over time; analysis of current ratio/quick ratio and changes over time; analysis of ageing of debtors and creditors and changes over time; assessment of collectability of debts; deterioration of cash over time; analysis of when debts become due and payable and the existence of repayment arrangements or deferred terms arising from a course of dealings; and material showing payments to creditors of rounded sums not reconcilable to specific invoices.
 Analysis of trading history including: material showing a history of trading losses; and material showing deteriorating gross margins or increasing expenses as a percentage of sales.
-Analysis of other indicators of insolvency including the inability to produce timely and accurate financial information to display the company's trading performance and financial position, and make reliable forecasts: information or material that may show an inability to raise debt or equity finance, including a poor relationship with the current banker, and inability to borrow further funds; increasing level of loans from third parties to support working capital; information or material that may demonstrate non-payment of statutory liabilities (e.g. superannuation, GST, other taxes); details of unexplained resignation of directors or high turnover of key personnel; information or material that may demonstrate non-payment of insurance premiums; poor/inadequate books and records; details of dishonoured cheques; details of proceedings commenced to recover debts owed by the company; details of any admissions of financial difficulties/ inability to pay; information or material that may show a change in trading terms to COD; information or material that may indicate special arrangements with selected creditors;
+Analysis of other indicators of insolvency including: information or material that may show an inability to produce timely and accurate financial information to display the company's trading performance and financial position, and make reliable forecasts; information or material that may show an inability to raise debt or equity finance, including a poor relationship with the current banker, and inability to borrow further funds; increasing level of loans from third parties to support working capital; information or material that may demonstrate non-payment of statutory liabilities (e.g. superannuation, GST, other taxes); details of unexplained resignation of directors or high turnover of key personnel; information or material that may demonstrate non-payment of insurance premiums; poor/inadequate books and records; details of dishonoured cheques; details of proceedings commenced to recover debts owed by the company; details of any admissions of financial difficulties or inability to pay. information or material that may show a change in trading terms to COD;